A Comprehensive Overview of the IB Programme

 The "continuum" concept represents a conscious effort to create pedagogical alignment throughout programs to enable students to experience seamless progression.
 Every program rests on fundamental pedagogical principles which incorporate inquiry-based learning together with conceptual understanding development in local and global contexts, effective teamwork abilities and differentiation techniques to address various student needs.
 The primary target is to develop students who possess comprehensive abilities and self-direction combined with resilience and are prepared for future challenges.

 Schools must complete a strict authorization process which confirms their ability to maintain quality and consistency in IB programs before they can earn an IB World School (IBWS) status.
 The process confirms whether a school is committed and capable of delivering the program in line with IB guidelines.
+Explore our free IB resources to support your IB journey.

 Benefits